diofant/diofant/docs/release/notes-0.11.rst

 * :sympyissue:`18707` There is a problem or limitation when the Limit is calculated
 * :sympyissue:`18751` handling of rsolve coefficients
 * :sympyissue:`18749` polys: Berlekamp factorization failure
+* :sympyissue:`18895` Factor with extension=True drops a factor of y - 1